No1really/kernelbuild_ci/readme.md

 # By Sarthak Roy (sarthakroy2002@gmail.com)

 ## How to use
- Fork, Go to Actions and fill the fields and done!
+ Fork the repo, go into the Actions menu, fill in the fields and get going!

 ## Credits